ugeneunipro/docs/content/assembly-browser/options-panel-in-assembly-browser/assembly-statistics.md

 *   Length — the length of the assembly.
 *   Reads — the number of reads in the assembly.

-Also the tab can include the _Reference Information_ if it is available in the assembly file.
+Also, the tab can include the _Reference Information_ if it is available in the assembly file.
 For example:

 *   MD5
 *   Species